BlackRose2335/Google-Event-Generator/README.md

    The script assumes that the date format in the spreadsheet is `dd.MM.yyyy`.
 Modify the date parsing logic if your spreadsheet uses a different format.

 - **Event Duplication Check**
-   The script checks for existing events on the same date and time based on the "Názov" in the event description, ensuring that events with the same name are not duplicated.
+   The script checks for existing events on the same date and time based on the "Name" in the event description, ensuring that events with the same name are not duplicated.

 ---